palantir/conjure/readme.md

       java: com.palantir.ri.ResourceIdentifier
 ```

+### Packages
+Conjure supports packages, which are namespaces for objects.
+Package names
+should follow the Java style naming convention: `com.example.name`

+This manifests in the generated languages as follows:

+* Java - the Conjure package name is the Java package name
+* TypeScript - the folder containing the object is the Conjure pakcage
+name with the first two segments removed (this is done for brevity).
+For example: `com.example.folder1.folder2 -> folder1/folder2`

 ### Defined Types
 Defined types consist of objects completely specified within the context of a
 Conjure file (possibly referencing other type aliases, primitive types,